-Searching for people has become very popular with the advent of the Internet.
-Those conducting people searches are looking for Classmates, Old Sweethearts, Old Friends they’ve lost touch with, and people who owe them money.
+People searches have become very popular – and even more so since the internet arrived on the scene.
+Those conducting people searches are looking for previous classmates, former sweethearts, old friends they’ve lost touch with, and people who owe them money.
 A lot of money.
 And, there are many sites out there that will locate these people for you – or claim that they will.

 So, what exactly are people searches?
 In its most simple form, people searches are simply one person trying to find another.
 Using modern methods of “detective” work, pretty much anyone can find whomever they’re looking for.